-FRISCO, Texas - A student requires postural wheelchair supports for comfort and to keep airways open.
-These can include head supports, pelvic positioning belts, postural harnesses, and torso alignment supports.
-How does a student transporter ensure that student is safe in the school bus?
+FRISCO, TEXAS — A student requires postural wheelchair supports for comfort and to keep airways open.
+These can include head supports, pelvic positioning belts, postural harnesses and torso alignment supports.
+But how does a student transporter ensure that student is safe in the school bus?

 The question took on more gravity following the death of a 13-year-old girl with cerebral palsy in Polk County, Florida earlier this month, after she suffered a “silent seizure” in her wheelchair on the school bus.

 A panel of experts convened at the TSD Conference on Monday to discuss the importance of teamwork in meeting student needs for proper support and positioning during transportation.
 Like with the student’s IEP, decisions rely on feedback from students and their families, physical and occupational therapists, doctors, nurses, bus drivers and aides, teachers, vendors, medial suppliers, equipment manufacturers, child passenger safety technicians and even insurance companies.

 “You try to do too much,” Sue Shutrump, supervisor of occupational and physical therapy for Trumbull County ESC in Ohio told attendees.
 “You’re used to people giving you huge challenges and just making it work.”